-Here at the redhouse you can be sure that all our staff are kept up to date with the latest codes of practice and proceedures so that the very best care can be given, the highest standards achieved and delivered at all times.
-We employ a number of different external trainers to deliver training in a variety of important and different areas including:
+Here at the Red House you can be sure that all our staff are kept up to date with the latest codes of practice and procedures so that the very best care can be given, the highest standards achieved and delivered at all times.
+We employ some expernal trainers and also training via the computer.

 COSHH (Control of Substances Harmful to Health)

 SOVA (Safeguarding of Vulnerable Adults)

 Equality and Diversity

 Basic Food Hygiene

 Understanding how to contribute to monitoring the health of individuals affected by health conditions,

 Understanding the care of Diabetes, Mental Health Awareness

 Some areas are compulsory to all staff whilst others depend on the individual's duties.